violinist-dev/docs/content/direct-only.md

 Indicate whether you want violinist to check only direct dependencies, or all dependencies.

+> Note!
+If you are looking for a way to get dependency updates of your direct dependencies, even if the direct dependency does not have a new version, then you probably want the option [allow_update_direct_with_only_dependencies](#allow_update_direct_with_only_dependencies).
+The difference being, with the option `allow_update_direct_with_only_dependencies` you get one pull request per direct dependency.
+But with this option (`check_only_direct_dependencies` set to 0) you get one pull request per package you have installed in your project, regardless of the package being directly required or not.

 ## Explanation

 By default, violinist will only try to update packages you are directly dependent on.
 This means that if you are dependent on the package `asm89/stack-cors`, your project will be _indirectly_ dependent on for example `symfony/http-foundation`.
 What that also means though, is that by default only pull requests to update the package `asm89/stack-cors` will be created.
 For many projects, this is what is desired.
 However, the frequency of releases to these packages can vary a lot.
 For example, between 2 versions of `asm89/stack-cors` there could theoretically be 10 versions of `symfony/http-foundation`.
 Some then find it surprising that even if they are merging all of the pull requests from violinist, running `composer update` still updates some packages for them.
 This is the reason.